t5mat/conturn/README.md

 </details>

+## Anti-cheat software

+The program does not patch or inject anything into the game.

+Apart from simulating mouse input, it doesn't really do anything suspicious.

+It would be fair to say it's as VAC bannable as an AutoHotkey script.

+Anti-cheat software (FACEIT AC, ...) can easily detect the simulation of mouse movement though, and either prevent it or prevent the program from running completely.
+This is expected, just don't actively try to use this program in unintended scenarios.

+## conturn vs. turnbinds

+conturn provides some benefits over [turnbinds](https://github.com/t5mat/turnbinds):

+- **It uses in-game configuration** - you can use aliases, binds, and manage your configuration in (per-map) .cfg files
+- **It doesn't need to monitor input alongside the game** - conturn operates on the input captured by the game, which results in less CPU usage and better input consistency
+- **No need to `Alt+Tab`** - there's no UI, everything happens in-game

 ## How it works

 *Game console output is read through a named pipe.* The command `con_logfile` can be used to write console output to a file.
 There are no checks on the path before opening it, so a symlink can be used instead of a file. conturn creates a symlink to a named pipe through which it receives the console output.
 Named pipes writes are fast, also due to the fact that there's no disk I/O (it's worth noting that the game flushes the file after every console message, which means using `con_logfile` with an actual file is not great for performance).